mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 be copied into the public repo, they will not exist in the private repo, and they should not be checked into the private repo either.

-Check the last commit in the public repo and if everything is ok - push it.
+Check the last commit in the public repo and if everything is ok - **push it**.

 ## Ask the Docs team to publish the Release Notes
 Do this in the #docs channel